From The Folks Who Brought You Boring Meetings: CEOs Want To Ditch Sterile Zoom Calls

 Dimon is particularly worried about how working from home has affected JPMorgan's younger employees.
 He told analysts that productivity had dipped, especially on Mondays and Fridays.
 Dimon says bringing people back to the office is paramount to fostering creativity.

-Remote workers are using the bathroom DURING meetings
+Remote workers are using the bathroom during meetings

 What Dimon and Nadella are articulating is increasingly bearing out in broader surveys.
 Architect and design firm Vocon, which of course has an interest in people returning to office spaces, conducted a survey in September.
 It found that 40% of people who ran businesses have noticed decreases in productivity from remote working staff.
 Among the same group back in April, 56% rated productivity as "excellent."

 As for the employees, who sit in front of a computer every day in the same spot of their homes, often on video chat, they found the experience "draining."
-They missed being able to connect face-to-face with colleagues and had trouble setting boundaries for when work started or ended.
+They missed being able to connect face to face with colleagues and had trouble setting boundaries for when work started or ended.

 "It was surprising to see so many people felt this remote work fatigue, especially given the headlines of 100% remote forever," says Sarah McCann, a real estate strategy associate at Vocon.

-Another survey by virtual tech firm Lucid, found that workers didn't feel like they needed to behave during virtual meetings when no one was looking.
-Most of them admitted to "questionable behavior" during virtual brainstorm meetings, including one in 10 who admitted using the bathroom while on a call.
+Another survey by virtual tech firm Lucid found that workers didn't feel like they needed to behave during virtual meetings when no one was looking.
+Most of them admitted to "questionable behavior" during virtual brainstorm meetings, including 1 in 10 who admitted using the bathroom while on a call.

-Some workers also admitted to exercising, taking a shower, watching TV, and cooking or preparing a meal while participating in virtual brainstorm meetings.
+Some workers also admitted to exercising, taking a shower, watching TV and cooking or preparing a meal while participating in virtual brainstorm meetings.

 Nathan Rawlins, the chief marketing officer at Lucid, said that's because virtual meetings are often a series of monologues where people are often checked out and feel "this meeting is the sort of thing where I could lift weights."

 Rawlins said workers were put off by hearing multiple voices simultaneously, which might not be that distracting in a physical setting.
-The survey also found that younger workers — as many as one in four — were even breaking company pandemic protocols and meeting with colleagues in person to discuss work projects.
+The survey also found that younger workers — as many as 1 in 4 — were even breaking company pandemic protocols and meeting with colleagues in person to discuss work projects.

 And corporate leaders found that they had to delay major launches, campaigns, or initiatives.
 Rawlins says these are exactly the kinds of projects that need people to work together in person and collaborate to finish.

-Facebook says workers can work from home permanently, but is doubling down on office space

 Recognizing the importance of collaboration, some large companies, including those that are offering flexible options to employees, are doubling down on office space.
-Facebook is leasing all the office space at the ornate New York landmark, the former James A. Farley Post Office building.
+Facebook is leasing all the office space at an ornate New York landmark, the former James A. Farley Post Office building.

 Amazon, which so far has said employees can work from home until early next year, just bought the marquee Lord & Taylor building on Manhattan's Fifth Avenue and leased another 2 million square feet in Bellevue, Wash.
 But these tech giants will continue to offer employees flexible options, recognizing that much work can be done at home, while betting that their employees are also driven by the human impulse to socialize.